aryanguptacsvtu/Python-Data-Essentials/README.md

-# 📊 Jupyter Notebook - NumPy & Pandas Learning Repository
+# 📊 Python Data Essentials - NumPy & Pandas Learning Repository

 A comprehensive collection of Jupyter notebooks demonstrating practical implementations and exercises in NumPy and Pandas for data analysis and manipulation.